Hadith 10 — Purity of Provisions and Acceptance of Deeds

 [Quran,23:51,"O messengers!
 Eat from what is good and lawful, and act righteously.
 Indeed, I fully know what you do."]

-Notice the order here—eating from the good and lawful comes BEFORE acting righteously.
-This is not coincidental.
-The Prophet ﷺ is teaching us that the foundation of righteous action is pure sustenance.
+Notice—eating from the halal comes BEFORE acting righteously.
+The foundation of righteous action is pure sustenance.
 Your body is the vehicle for your worship.
-If you fuel it with haram, how can it produce acts that are pleasing to Allah?
+If you fuel it with haram, how can it produce acts pleasing to Allah?

 [Quran,2:172,"O believers!
 Eat from the good things We have provided for you.
 And give thanks to Allah if you ˹truly˺ worship Him ˹alone˺."]

-By connecting these verses, the Prophet ﷺ is telling us that what was commanded to the Messengers—the best of humanity—is also commanded to us.
-There's no double standard.
+By connecting these verses, the Prophet ﷺ tells us that what was commanded to the Prophets is commanded to us.
 The same purity required of Prophets is required of every believer.
-This elevates the importance of halal income from being merely recommended to being absolutely essential.

 The Tragic Example of Rejection